Types of Air Conditioning Ducts

 Sheet Metal Ducts

-Rigid ducts can be made out of a variety of materials, but the majority of experts agree that galvanized sheet metal is the most effective choice.
-It is durable and resistant to corrosion.
+The most effective rigid ducts are made from galvanized sheet steel.
+It is strong and resistant to corrosion.
 It is able to withstand high pressure.
-It is suitable for commercial and residential settings and is available in different sizes and shapes.
+It is suitable for commercial and residential applications and is available in various sizes and shapes.

 Flexible Ducts

-The same physical properties that offer advantages also can cause issues.
-When ducts don’t have the proper size, insulation, or location they can cause excessive friction, which can reduce airflow and comfort.
-The same flexibility that allows ducts to bend easily can also cause them to be crushed, cut, or disconnected from the equipment.
+The same physical characteristics that offer advantages also can cause problems.
+When ducts don’t have the right size, insulation and installation, they can cause excessive friction, which reduces the flow of air and makes it uncomfortable.
+The same flexibility that allows ducts to easily bend can also cause them to be crushed, cut or disconnected from the equipment.

 Rigid Ducts